-- Use a password with a mix of letters, numbers, and symbols.
+- Use a password with a mix of letters (both lower- and upper-case), numbers, and symbols.
 And a longer password is better (at least 12-14 characters).

 Using numbers, symbols and mixed-case letters in your password increases the difficulty of guessing or cracking your password.
 For example, there are more than 6 quadrillion possible variations for an eight-character password with numbers, symbols, and mixed-case letters — 30,000 times more variations than an eight-character password with only lowercase letters.

 - Avoid passwords with simple words or any variation of your username or personal information that may be public (e.g., your name, your birth date, social security number, etc.).